C4YW: Conference for Young Women

 Our six general session speakers were joined by some of the country’s leading breast cancer experts.
 Workshops addressed topics that include current research discoveries, medical advancements and healthy living strategies for young women diagnosed with breast cancer.

 - After Treatment: Now What?

 - Breaking Old Health Habits

 - Living Out Loud: Sharing Your Story

 - Surviving Survivorship: Living Life with an Exclamation Point!

 - Weighty Matters: Making Sense of the Research

-For 2014, we’ve expanded the conference to provide even more programming.
-New discussion groups led by healthcare professionals will enhance your C4YW experience, giving you the chance to share your story and hear insights from others in an informal setting.
-Some of our discussion group topics include:
+For 2014, we expanded the conference to provide even more programming.
+New discussion groups led by healthcare professionals enhanced your C4YW experience, giving you the chance to share your story and hear insights from others in an informal setting.
+Some of our discussion group topics included:

 - Confronting Mortality at a Young Age